-Capital Coexist is a localized bicycle and pedestrian safety campaign developed in response to feedback received after completing the Albany Bicycle Master Plan.
-The campaign was launched in the spring of 2010 with a website, graphics and local photography by Zone 5, a former communications and design firm in downtown Albany.
-The Capital Coexist website should be used as a bicycle and pedestrian safety resource clearinghouse for the Capital Region.
+Capital Coexist is a localized bicycle and pedestrian safety campaign and resource clearinghouse developed in response to feedback received after completing the Albany Bicycle Master Plan.
 It has safety tips for bicyclists, pedestrians, and drivers, as well as information about current bicycle and pedestrian-related transportation projects, events and educational materials.

 Bicycle & Pedestrian Education Series

 CDTC offers webinars developed by the Association of Pedestrian & Bicycle Professionals (APBP), Institute of Transportation Engineers (ITE), Pedestrian & Bicycle Information Center (PBIC), and Transportation Research Board (TRB) throughout the year.
 These webinars and other educational opportunities are valuable for public and private sector planners, engineers, and designers to advance transportation planning and engineering in the Capital Region.
 Professional development and continuing education credits are available.
 The schedule will be updated as new educational opportunities are announced.

 Walk & Roll to School with CDTC in 2022!

 This year, organize a Walk & Roll to School event in your community and celebrate a healthy, environmentally-friendly way to start the learning day with CDTC.
 Our Walk & Roll to School Toolkit 2022 is full of information and tools you can use to organize a successful event.
 Watch the information session with past organizers of local walk and bike to school events.
 Request youth safety, educational, and promotional materials for your events using our online form.